Advantages of a Live-In Nanny

 Etiquette For Living With Your Nanny

 Living with your nanny is a big decision – one that involves welcoming someone with open arms into your home.
-In order make sure you keep relations with your nanny in good shape, follow these rules of etiquette.
+In order to make sure you keep relations with your nanny in good shape, follow these rules of etiquette:

 Five Signs Your Live-In Nanny Needs To Be Replaced

-If you currently have a nanny and have mixed feelings about whether or not you should keep her in your household, here are five warning signs to watch out for.
-Any one of these should be cause enough for you to give pause about keeping your live-in nanny.
+If you currently have a nanny and have mixed feelings about whether or not you should keep her in your household, here are five warning signs to watch out for, any one of these should cause enough for you to give pause about keeping your live-in nanny: